free-audio/clap-wrapper/README.md

       -DCLAP_WRAPPER_OUTPUT_NAME="The Name of your CLAP"
 ```
 If you'd like to also build for AUv2 include `-DCLAP_WRAPPER_BUILD_AUV2=ON` and the SDK in the folder `AudioUnitSDK`.

+To build an AUv3 app extension include `-DCLAP_WRAPPER_BUILD_AUV3=ON`.
+AUv3 builds require the Xcode generator (`-G Xcode`) — the `.appex` is
+linked as an app-extension product and signed by Xcode; other generators
+stop at configure time with an explanatory error.
+In the clap-first flow,
+add `AUV3` to `PLUGIN_FORMATS` instead.
+On iOS the hosted CLAP is
+statically linked into the appex (single-plugin); see the wiki for the
+current AUv3 feature status.

 ## Licensing